starwolf0320/web3-interview-preparation/README.md

         NFTs are unique digital asset like artworks and collectibles.
 Non fungible tokens are not interchangeable
       </li>
       <li>
-        FungibleTokens like Ether or Bitcoin on the other hand are divisible and replaceable
+        Fungible tokens like Ether or Bitcoin on the other hand are divisible and replaceable
       </li>
     </ul>
 </details>